 - Self-guided Museum trails: Junior Primary, Primary or Middle Years (Print in booklet form)

 The reasons people migrated to Australia from Europe and the experiences and contributions of a particular migrant group within a colony.

 Stories of groups of people who migrated to Australia and the reasons they migrated.

 The History Trust’s South Australian Maritime Museum is committed to keeping our visitors, our people and our volunteers safe.

-As corona virus restrictions begin to ease the full range of programs listed here may not be available as we take steps to help keep you and other visitors COVIDSafe.
+As coronavirus restrictions begin to ease, our full range of education programs will return.
+In the meantime, we are doing everything we can to keep you and other visitors COVIDSafe.
 Please continue to contact us with education inquiries and stay in touch to find out about our digital education programs as they develop.